Informatietype:

 TNO Semicon Event 2026: Building bridges to reach Moore

 We aim to drive technological progress and foster collaboration within the international semiconductor ecosystems.
-We strive to bring together corporates, startups, innovators, and policymakers to share knowledge, engage in discussions, and advance the industry.
+We strive to bring together corporates, start-up companies, innovators, and policymakers to share knowledge, engage in discussions, and advance the industry.

-Conference Centre, High Tech Campus 1-B, The Strip, 5656 AE Eindhoven
+Conference Center, High Tech Campus 1-B, The Strip, 5656 AE Eindhoven

 Building Bridges to Reach Moore